-Tom Roskin, Marketing Representative for The Counseling Center, has coordinated with Clinical Director Michael Chenkin, JSAS Healthcare, and Prevention Links to bring this popular event back for another training session.
-Clinical and administrative staff of The Counseling Center at Clark will be on-hand during the event to answer questions about addiction disorders, treatment options, and how families and community members can better understand the role of naloxone in addiction and addiction treatment.
+Clinical Director Jennyfer Pierre, LPC, LCADC worked with raining provider JSAS Healthcare to bring this popular event back for another training session.
+Jennyfer will be on-hand during the event to answer questions about addiction disorders, treatment options, and how families and community members can better understand the role of naloxone in addiction and addiction treatment.

 This free seminar will provide detailed information about naloxone, including how and when it can properly be used to reverse overdose.
 The seminar will also address the rights and responsibilities of those seeeking to utilize naloxone kits in emergencies.
 Free nalxone kits will be available to participants, in accordance with regulations, and guidelines from the sponsors supplying the free kits.

 The Counseling Center at Clark is an outpatient mental health & addiction treatment center for adults and adolescents seeking help with depression, anxiety, dual-diagnosis, addiction, alcoholism, and co-occurring disorders associated with addiction and substance use.